 Whether you're a joiner, decorator, glazier, electrician, roofer, or you fix sash windows on the side, your website is your digital business card, your portfolio, your quote form, your 24-hour salesperson, and your trust builder all rolled into one.

-Think of it this way: when someone searches for a local tradesperson and your site doesn’t show up, that job is already halfway to your competitor who does have one.
+Think of it this way, when someone searches for a local tradesperson and your site doesn’t show up, that job is already halfway to your competitor who does have one.
 Even if you’re better, faster, more reliable and friendlier, none of that matters if they never find you.

-Getting online has never been easier, especially when you work with someone who understands how trades like yours actually operate.
+Here’s the best part: Getting online has never been easier, especially when you work with someone who understands how trades like yours actually operate.

 No confusing jargon.
 No fluff.
 Just a straight-talking website that works hard in the background, so you don’t have to.